 I have a new deeper purpose to create; with the knowledge that my supporters will know that every time they contribute to my practice, they’re not only supporting creativity and the handmade movement, but they’re doing some social good and making the planet a better place for all of us!

-For 2019 I’m sponsoring Pacific Calling Partnership (PCP) The PCP was founded in 2008 in recognition of the negative impact climate change was having on the peoples of Kiribati, Tuvalu and islands of the Torres Strait.
+For 2019 and 2020 (due to COVID-19 impacts) I’m sponsoring Pacific Calling Partnership (PCP) The PCP was founded in 2008 in recognition of the negative impact climate change was having on the peoples of Kiribati, Tuvalu and islands of the Torres Strait.
 The PCP strives to facilitate links between concerned people in Australia and Kiribati, Tuvalu and islands of the Torres Strait, the Pacific Islands that are the most vulnerable to the effects of climate change.

 2018 – Environmental Defenders Office of NSW